mkshp-dev/obsidian-finance-plugin/README.md

 This presentation makes the Snapshot easier to read while preserving accounting semantics under the hood.

+Selecting a Beancount file from the vault

+If your `.beancount` file lives inside your Obsidian vault, you can choose it directly from the plugin Settings using the "Choose from vault" button next to the Beancount file path input.
+The plugin will set the absolute filesystem path (so external tools like `bean-query` can read it) and validate the file automatically.

 ### Yahoo Finance Symbol Search

 The **Commodities tab** includes a simplified Yahoo Finance integration that helps you find and configure ticker symbols for automated price fetching.